GM456742/PassportJS_Auth_Tutorial/readme.md

 ```
 <br/>
 Note that we are requiring html-routes also.
 The Next step is to create our user interface (UI) to be able to capture the user's information for signing in and or logging in.
 This will be the regular html files we usually create with its css and js files but this time it will be placed in a public folder.
 This is the folder express will use and parse from.
 If you are conversant with [POSTMAN](https://www.getpostman.com/) you can test the server using it at this point. <br/>

-13. I created a sample public folder with its files in it. which is what i will be using for this tutorial.
+14. I created a sample public folder with its files in it. which is what i will be using for this tutorial.
 Download it from [Mediafire](http://www.mediafire.com/file/39hjqqp8t2ddyuy/learnPassportPublic.zip) and unzip into the root folder. <br/>

-14. Take a look at the html files in the public folder.
-You will see that I captured the signup, login, and members page `GEt`s using `API`s.
+15. Take a look at the html files in the public folder.
+You will see that I captured the signup, login, and members page `GET`s using `API`s.
 This way we can pass it to the server with ease. <br/>

-15. Now open the *html-routes.js* and paste the following code <br/>
+16. Now open the *html-routes.js* and paste the following code <br/>

 ```javascript
 // Requiring path to so we can use relative routes to our HTML files